Anna Tsing: Career

-In 2013, Tsing was bestowed the Niels Bohr Professorship at Aarhus University in Denmark for her contribution to interdisciplinary work in the fields of humanities, natural sciences, social sciences, and the arts.
+In 2013, Tsing was granted the Niels Bohr Professorship at Aarhus University in Denmark for her contributions to interdisciplinary work in the humanities, natural sciences, social sciences, and the arts.
 She is currently developing a transdisciplinary program for exploring the Anthropocene.
-Tsing is director of the AURA: Aarhus University Research on the Anthropocene at Aarhus University.
+Tsing is director of the AURA (Aarhus University Research on the Anthropocene) research center.
 The project was funded by the Danish National Research Foundation for a five-year period until 2018.

-Among the many institutes she is affiliated with, she is also a member of the American Anthropological Association, the American Ethnological Society, and the Association for Asian Studies.
+Among the institutions she is affiliated with are the American Anthropological Association, the American Ethnological Society, and the Association for Asian Studies.

+In 1999, Tsing began a relationship with the political scientist and anthropologist James C. Scott, which lasted until his death in 2024.

 Major themes

 Plantationocene

 Together with scholar Donna J. Haraway, Tsing coined Plantationocene as an alternative term to the proposed epoch Anthropocene that centers humans activities in the transformation of the planet and its negative effect on land use, ecosystems, biodiversity, and species extinction.

 Tsing and Haraway point out that not all humans equally contribute to the environmental challenges facing our planet.
 They date the origin of the Anthropocene to the start of colonialism in the Americas in the early modern era and highlight the violent history behind it by focusing on the history of plantations.
 The Spanish and the Portuguese colonists started importing models of plantations to the Americas by the 1500s which they had previously developed a century earlier in the Atlantic Islands.
 These models of plantation were based on migratory forced labor (slavery), intensive land usage, globalized commerce, and constant racialized violence, which have all transformed the lives of humans and non-humans worldwide.
 Current and past plantations have been important nodes in the histories of colonialism, capitalism, and racism—histories inseparable from environmental issues that made some humans more than others vulnerable to warming temperatures, rising seawater levels, toxicants, and land disposition.